Sociology Undergraduate Courses

 SOC 100—Introduction to Sociology

-Study of the structures and processes of society with emphasis on American institutions.
-The socio-cultural context of human behavior and its consequences.
+Study of the structures and processes of society with emphasis on American institutions and the sociocultural context of human behavior and its consequences.
 Examination of population, urbanization, social stratification, social conflict, and social change.
 3 credits.

 SOC 102 — Critical Thinking: Exploring Social Issues